Ray Dorset: Personal life

 A father of six, Dorset lives with his third wife, Britta, in Bournemouth, Dorset.
 Interviewed in 2014, Dorset said, "Each of my three marriages has produced two children and I also have three grandchildren.
 I married my present wife, Britta, in 1995.
 We sold our home in her native Germany and moved completely to Bournemouth, where we’ve been based since 1994 and own two houses and a restaurant.
 I should be retired, but my brain is like that of an 18-year-old."

 Dorset is a Freemason and a member of Chelsea Lodge No. 3098.
-He can be seen performing "In the Summertime" in the five-part documentary "Inside the Freemasons", produced for Sky One in 2017.

 In 2016, Dorset said that he had suffered from irritable bowel syndrome for over 45 years, partly blaming the "rock 'n' roll lifestyle" that he enjoyed after the success of "In the Summertime".

 In June 2021 Dorset said, during an interview with radio and TV presenter Mike Read, that he had recovered from open-heart surgery.
 He added that he no longer had his trademark sideburns, because they had been difficult to manage in hospital, and that although all his hair was real, he dyed it.